 Ulcerative Colitis or Colitis is a condition that affects your large bowel and rectum.
 Usually established between the ages of 15 and 25, even though it can develop later in life.
 The lining of these areas will become inflamed and ulcers may form, commonly the sufferer will experience a ‘flare-up’ which often is in the form of diarrhoea.

 Ulcerative colitis symptoms

-Often Colitis symptoms include: feeling a need to go to the toilet with no actual stool, excessive tiredness, weight loss, loss of appetite, and an increased temperature.
-Alongside these direct Colitis symptoms your body may present other issues such as mouth ulcers or joint pain, this could occur during a flare up.
+Often Colitis symptoms include: feeling a need to go to the toilet with no actual stool, excessive tiredness, weight loss, loss of appetite, and increased temperature.
+Alongside these direct Colitis symptoms your body may present other issues such as mouth ulcers or joint pain, this could occur during a flare-up.

 Correct diagnosis is key to helping this condition.

 - At first, your GP may ask simple questions such as whether you’ve travelled abroad: this is to rule out the possibility of infection.

 - Following this, they will request a stool sample: this is to make sure there is no bacterial infection present; to help confirm this a blood test will most likely follow.

 - Then depending on the results, a referral to a gastroenterologist will focus on things that are affecting your digestive system.